Lincoln, New Zealand: History

 In 1862, James Edward FitzGerald of 'The Springs' subdivided some of his freehold land for the new township of Lincoln, named after the Earl of Lincoln, a foundation member of the Canterbury Association and from 1851 a member of the management committee.
 The site of Lincoln on the L1 River would allow for a flour mill to be built to service the growing farming district.
 Lincoln was laid out in a grid layout and FitzGerald named the four belts North, East, South and West and the cross streets after his own children Robert, Maurice and William.
 The main streets James, Edward and Gerald were names after himself.

 The new township steadily grew and by 1873 Lincoln had a post office, butcher, brewers, a baker and confectioner, a storekeeper who had a hotel, a wheelwright and a carpenter, and a blacksmith.
 The peaceful quality of Lincoln changed with the arrival of the railway line in 1875 and the opening of the Little River line in 1886.

 On 26 April 1875, a branch line railway was opened to Lincoln from a junction with the Main South Line in Hornby.
 This line became the Southbridge Branch.
 Within a few years, Lincoln became a junction itself, with the Little River Branch diverging from the Southbridge Branch in Lincoln.
 This branch opened to Birdling's Flat on 16 May 1882 and Little River itself on 11 March 1886.
 On 30 June 1962, Lincoln became a railway terminus when the Little River Branch and the Lincoln-Southbridge section of the Southbridge Branch were both closed.
 The railway did not last much longer in Lincoln, closing on 1 December 1967.
 Today, the Little River Rail Trail is being established along the railway's old route.
 The Prebbleton to Lincoln leg of the route was opened on 30 November 2006.
 The trail is used extensively for recreation.

 In 2021, a proposal to increase the size of the town by a further 5400 residents was proposed by the Carter Group.
 They intend to turn 186 hectares of farmland to the immediate south of the town into a new large subdivision.
 The proposal sets out a plan for homes to be built on sections which are between 400 square metres and 600sqm in size.
 Selwyn District Mayor Sam Broughton and Green MP Eugenie Sage spoke out against the development, however all but two councillors voted in favour.

+Notable people

+Dame Carolyn Waugh Burns DNZM CBE, ecologist specialising in lakes, was born in Lincoln on 3 February 1942.